 As for its importance, branding is widely regarded as one of the key factors in any business’s success.
 It’s just as important for small business operations as it is for large conglomerates and multinational companies.

-The Top Branding Facts and Statistics for 2020 and Beyond
+The Top Branding Statistics in 2021 and Beyond

-- 59% of consumers buy new products from trusted brands.
+- 71% of consumers prefer to buy products or services from brands they know.

 - Brands have spent over $200 million on logo design.